Singular Riemannian foliations and $\mathcal{I}$-Poisson manifolds: Introduction

 \section{Introduction}

 \addtocontents{toc}{ }

-2mm The first purpose of this article is to introduce and study a notion of singular Riemannian foliations which is adapted to the module definition of a singular foliation.
+The first purpose of this article is to introduce and study a notion of singular Riemannian foliations which is adapted to the module definition of a singular foliation.
 More precisely, following I. Androulidakis and G. Skandalis \cite{skandalis}, a singular foliation is defined as follows:\footnote{A singular foliation can be equivalently defined as an involutive and locally finitely generated subsheaf of the sheaf of smooth vector fields on $M$ closed under multiplication by $C^\infty(M)$ \cite{Lieinfinity} (see also \cite{garmendiazambon}).
 This has the advantage that one can replace $C^\infty(M)$ by an arbitrary sheaf of rings $\mathcal{O}$ on $M$.
-Definition \ref{def1}, however, is more convenient for the present purposes.} \begin{deff} A \emph{singular foliation} (SF) on $M$ is defined as a $C^{\infty}(M)$-submodule $\mathcal{F}$ of the module of compactly supported vector fields on $M$, which is locally finitely generated and closed with respect to the Lie bracket of vector fields. \end{deff} This definition induces a decomposition of $M$ into injectively immersed submanifolds called leaves \cite{Hermann}, thus yielding singular foliations in the more traditional sense (see, e.g., \cite{lavau}).
+Definition \ref{def1}, however, is more convenient for the present purposes.}

+\begin{Definition} A \emph{singular foliation} (SF) on $M$ is defined as a $C^{\infty}(M)$-submodule $\mathcal{F}$ of the module of compactly supported vector fields on $M$, which is locally finitely generated and closed with respect to the Lie bracket of vector fields. \end{Definition}

+This definition induces a decomposition of $M$ into injectively immersed submanifolds called leaves \cite{Hermann}, thus yielding singular foliations in the more traditional sense (see, e.g., \cite{lavau}).
 But the association is not one-to-one: several SFs give rise to the same leaf decomposition.
-In the case where all the leaves have the same dimension, however, the relation is one-to-one and Definition \ref{def1} becomes equivalent to the usual notion of a regular foliation.
-Examples of SFs are provided---in increasing generality---by Poisson manifolds, Lie algebroids, and Lie infinity algebroids.
+However, in the case where all the leaves have the same dimension, the relation is one-to-one and Definition \ref{def1} becomes equivalent to the usual notion of a regular foliation.
+Examples of SFs are induced on the underlying manifold by, e.g., Poisson manifolds, Lie algebroids, and Lie infinity algebroids.

+Now let us add a Riemannian structure $g$ to the above setting.
+Inspired by \cite{ks16,stroblkotov}, but stripping off unnecessary data from the definitions given there, we propose